All About Non-Small Cell Lung Cancer

 What is lung cancer?

-Lung cancer occurs when cells in the lung begin to grow out of control and can then invade nearby tissues or spread throughout the body.
+Lung cancer occurs when cells in the lung begin to grow out of control.
+These cells can then invade nearby tissues or spread throughout the body.
 Large collections of cancer cells are called tumors.
 Cells in any of the tissues in the lung can develop cancer; but most commonly, lung cancer comes from the lining of the bronchi.
-Lung cancer is not really thought of as a single disease, but rather a collection of several diseases that are characterized by the cell type that makes them up, how they behave, and how they are treated.
+Lung cancer is not really thought of as a single disease, but rather a collection of several diseases that are characterized by the cell type that they're made up of, how they behave, and how they are treated.
 Lung cancer is divided into two main categories:

 - Small cell lung cancer (SCLC) - the rarer of the two types (about 15% of all lung cancers), small cell lung cancer is more aggressive than non-small cell lung cancer because it grows more quickly and is more likely to spread to other organs.